 When You are Out of State.
-If you need to purchase a prescription drug out of the state of California, you may locate a participating pharmacy by calling 1877-659-5144.
-If you cannot locate a participating pharmacy, you must pay for the drug and submit a claim to us.
-(See "When You Go to a Non-Participating Pharmacy" above.)
+If you need to purchase a prescription drug out of the state of California, you may locate a participating pharmacy by calling 1-877-659-5144.
+If you purchase a prescription drug from a non-participating pharmacy, you will have to pay the full cost of the drug.